alpine9000/amiga_examples/019.hori_scroll/README.md

   move.w  #(RASTER_X_START/2-SCREEN_RES)-8,DDFSTRT(a6)
 ```

 Then we need to adjust the modulo to account for this.
 Also the modulo needs to also account for the new large bitmap size.
-We change the base screen width bytes symbole in [constants.i](constants.i) to allow for the new 2x wider bitplane:
+We change the base screen width bytes symbol in [constants.i](constants.i) to allow for the new 2x wider bitplane:

  ```
   SCREEN_WIDTH_BYTES      equ (2*SCREEN_WIDTH/8)